 You Can Cycle Your Electronics

-It’s something you already know but you can stretch your batteries simply by cycling your gloves off and on.
-Say you’re on a hunt and have 3 more hours to go but the gloves have been cranking on high for an hour already, shut them off.
-If you run them for 10 minutes every half an hour or something along those lines, your heated gloves will have a longer reach.
+Stretch your battery life simply by cycling your heated gloves off and on.
+Say you’re on a hunt and have three more hours to go, but the heated hunting gloves have been cranking on high for an hour – do yourself a favour and shut them off.
+If you run them for 10 minutes every half an hour or something along those lines, your heated gloves will have a longer lifespan.

 When You Don’t Have Electric Gloves

 A trick to nurse some frozen hands and fingers back to health is using your exhaust!
-If you are sledding, ATVing or even working alongside a road by car, you have an incredibly powerful source of heat as long as you have an engine running.
-While it does stink, it’s not the end of the world nor will you care when your fingers are screaming for some relief.
-Simply putting your open gloves right into the path of hot exhaust gasses can make for a piping hot glove in a minute!
-Call it low tech if you will, but it delivers results every time.
+If you are sledding, ATVing or even working alongside a road by car, you have a powerful source of heat as long as you have an engine running.
+While the exhaust stinks, it’s not the end of the world, nor will you care when your fingers are screaming for relief.
+Simply putting your open gloves right into the path of hot exhaust gasses can make for a piping-hot glove in a minute!
+Call it low-tech, if you will, but it delivers results every time.

 Don’t Forget the Toe Warmers

-Hopefully your boots are one size bigger than your shoes.
-Winter boots should always be a bit bigger so they don’t constrict your feet.
+Hopefully, your boots are one size bigger than your shoes.
+Winter boots should always be one size bigger so they don’t constrict your feet.
 That constriction means less blood flow and colder feet.
-On top of that you can wear thicker socks if you have the room.
+On top of that, you can wear thicker socks if you have the room.

-Let’s take this a step farther.
-Put thin socks on and slap a toe warmer pack right under your toes.
-The warmers’ sticky backer will adhere well and the thin socks will let the heat through.
-Then put some thick socks over top of all that.
+Let’s take this a step further.
+Put thin socks on and slap a toe warmer pack under your toes.
+The warmers’ sticky backer will adhere well, and the thin socks will let the heat through.
+Then, put some thick socks over the thinner socks and toe warmer.
 It will help hold the toe warmer in place, hold the heat in and add a thick layer of insulation around your feet.
-Pair this technique with some quality winter boots and you can be outdoors ALL DAY long with warm feet!
-Now if gloves were that easy, we wouldn’t have this post today.
+Pair this technique with some quality winter boots.
+You can now be outdoors ALL DAY long with warm feet!
+If only gloves were that easy, we wouldn’t have this post today.